lbaierreinio/min-gru-transformers/README.md

 # Evaluating Min GRU vs. Transformers on Long-Context Retrieval

 ### Prerequisites
-- Currently, we are using conda with pip to manage our dependencies.
+- We are using conda to manage our dependencies.
 See (https://docs.anaconda.com/miniconda/) for installation details.
-Note that we may end up using venv instead, as this is what is recommended on the U of T servers.
-Also, the use of Pip & Conda together is sometimes discouraged, which is another reason to switch to venv.
+Note that we may switch to venv later, since this is what is recommended on the U of T servers.

 ### Steps to Run
 1) Clone the repository onto your machine.